 From their perspective,their entire time at work already revolved around these key areas.
 What else was he expecting from them?

 Be clear, be specific, make it personal and make sure they get it.

 Spreadsheets are for sorting, filtering and calculating data.
 They are not designed to be shown in their entirety as part of a conversation.
-On the basis that every great presentation is a conversation don’t just put them up on a slide to impress your audience; they won’t be impressed.
+Don’t just put them up on a slide to impress your audience; they won’t be impressed.